Welcome to your A-Z Handbook on living in halls!

 Temporary maintenance noise?

 Some noise is unavoidable in order to keep the buildings in good condition or to fix any issues that may occur.
 If the noise is being caused by a member of the maintenance team drilling, for example, it may be worth calling the Halls Hotline on 0800 029 1984 to ask how long the noise is likely to continue.
 At this point you can make an assessment regarding other options if the noise is likely to continue for a while and is disturbing you.
-During the first two terms (except for emergencies) work is limited to a time period of 08:00 and 20:00.
-During the Quiet Period (April – June) no noisy works will be scheduled, except in an emergency situation.
+During the teaching weeks (except for emergencies) work is limited to a time period of 08:00 and 20:00.
+During the Quiet Periods (3-week assessment period of both semesters) no noisy works will be scheduled, except in an emergency situation.

 Unknown mechanical noise?